ethankennerly/digestion-defense/engineering.md

 1. [ ] White fuel receiver accepts white fuel.
 1. [ ] White fuel receiver transmits some red fuel.
 1. [ ] red fuel receiver increases.
+1. [ ] Player taps collider of selected receiver in node hierarchy containing oil.
+1. [ ] Transmitter transforms selected and oil to transmit oil to connected entrance that receives consumable.
+    1. [x] Develop one of the following for selectable card receiver:
+        1. [x] Receiver configured to accept multiple entities; stored in a collection.
+            1. [x] List of occupant IDs.
+View sets element in list.
+            1. [x] Maximum occupants sets capacity of list.
+Filters not full instead of is empty.
+        1. [ ] Receiver configured to accept infinite occupants.
+        1. [ ] Component on selectable card receiver clears occupant ID after teleported.
+        1. [ ] On time to spawn, receiver clears previous occupant ID.
+        1. [ ] On distance, receiver has clears previous occupant ID.
+        1. [ ] Spawn a new receiver for each selected card.
+        1. [ ] Do not receive.
+Just teleport.
+        1. [ ] Each tile receives occupant as the occupant passes through.
+        1. [ ] Nav target clears occupant from selectable card receiver.
+        1. [ ] Nav target takes occupant from selectable card receiver.
+        1. [ ] Separate receiver for each transmitter.
+        1. [ ] Each cell in nav grid has consumable receiver.
+Each cell adopts when consumable passes.

 ## Components